redpony/cmu-mt-11731/hw4.md

 TODO: Describe baseline features

-To earn 7 points on this assignment, you must **implement a hinge-loss perceptron using the above features** so that it is capable of predicting which Czech translation of a highlighted source phrase is most likely given its context.
+To earn 7 points on this assignment, you must **implement a the described learning algorithm using the above features** so that it is capable of predicting which Czech translation of a highlighted source phrase is most likely given its context.

 ## Default model